MarMarhoun/freelance_work/side_projects/NLP_projs/eda_streamlit/readme.md

 ## Image depression prediction using deep learning, online dataset, XAI and deploy it into streamlit and tensorflow

-The code for image depression prediction using deep learning, online dataset, XAI (Explainable Artificial Intelligence), and deploy it into Streamlit and TensorFlow, you can follow these steps:
+The file **depression_prediction.ipynb** contains the code for image depression prediction using deep learning, online dataset, XAI (Explainable Artificial Intelligence), and deploy it into Streamlit and TensorFlow, you can follow these steps:

 Data Collection: Gather a large, diverse, and labeled dataset of facial images representing different levels of depression.
 Online datasets like the 'AffectNet' or 'FAD' (Facial Affective Dataset) can be used.